awe-media/awe.js/README.md

 ### Adding a score counter to my awe app
 Learn about how to add the HTML, CSS and Javascript needed to add a score counter that tracks different interactions within your awe app.
 COMING SOON

+### Adding a special page to my awe app that only computer or only mobile users see
+Learn about how to setup a page that only shows for certain types of devices e.g. You may want to create an AR experience that only works on mobile or only works on a computer.
+COMING SOON

 ### Creating plugins for my awe app
 Learn about how to create your own awe plugins.
 COMING SOON